FasterXML/jackson-dataformats-text/csv/README.md

 ## Configuring `CsvSchema`

 Besides defining how CSV columns are mapped to and from Java Object properties, `CsvSchema` also defines low-level encoding details.
-These are details be changed by using various `withXxx()` and `withoutXxx` methods (or through associated `CsvSchema.Builder` object); for example:
+These are details that can be changed by using various `withXxx()` and `withoutXxx` methods (or through associated `CsvSchema.Builder` object); for example:

 ```java